By Jerry Poling

 Black - $125 and up

-The best players in the world came to the seaside Straits course, on the shores of Lake Michigan, in 2010 and 2004 for the PGA Championship.
-The PGA returns in 2015 and the Ryder Cup is coming in 2020.
+The best players in the world came to the seaside Straits course, on the shores of Lake Michigan, in 2004, 2010 and 2015 for the PGA Championship.
+The Ryder Cup is coming in 2020.
 Enjoy the spectacular views on this walking-only course, but not too much.
 Plenty of challenges, including hundreds of bunkers, await on one of architect Pete Dye’s masterpieces.

 Golf Digest magazine ranked it the third best public course in the U.S. in 2011.
 Next door, the adjacent Irish course doesn’t have the lake views but is a must-play as well.
 It was 35th on the Golf Digest list.
 Keep the camera handy in case the resident roving band of sheep appears over a knoll.